tesolchina/PoetryAI/Manuscript/Preliminary_Results_Essay_Restructured.md

 ### 1.4 Research Focus and Contributions

-This paper presents preliminary findings from an ongoing three-session experimental study examining how LLM parameter configurations (temperature, top-p) affect the distribution and quality of these three interaction types in AI-assisted L2 poetry writing, with particular attention to **authorship perception**, **creative satisfaction**, and **collaborative dynamics**.
+This paper presents preliminary findings examining how LLM parameter configurations affect these three interaction types in AI-assisted L2 poetry writing.
 The study addresses three research questions:

-**RQ1:** How do different LLM parameter configurations (low vs. high temperature) systematically affect the distribution of human-AI interaction types (Constraint Repair, Exemplar Giving, Surprise Harvest) in L2 creative writing?
+**RQ1:** How do different parameter configurations (low vs. high temperature) systematically affect interaction type distribution (Constraint Repair, Exemplar Giving, Surprise Harvest)?

-**RQ2:** How do these distinct human-AI interaction types, particularly Surprise Harvest, influence L2 learners' perceptions of authorship and creative satisfaction in AI-assisted poetry writing?
+**RQ2:** How do these interaction types, particularly Surprise Harvest, influence L2 learners' authorship perception and creative satisfaction?

-**RQ3:** What are the pedagogical implications of LLM parameter choices for fostering L2 creative agency and motivation in AI-assisted writing environments?
+**RQ3:** What are the pedagogical implications of parameter choices for fostering L2 creative agency and motivation?

-Session 1, completed in November 2024 with 10 participants, provides initial evidence that parameter choices systematically influence interaction type distribution.
-The study makes three contributions: **First**, it bridges the parameter-pedagogy gap by demonstrating how technical configurations affect authorship, motivation, and creative satisfaction. **Second**, it validates findings through unaware control conditions, establishing that effects reflect genuine parameter impacts rather than expectation biases. **Third**, it develops a three-interaction-types framework linking technical parameters to pedagogical outcomes.
+Session 1 (November 2024, 10 participants) provides initial evidence that parameter choices systematically influence interaction type distribution.
+The study contributes by bridging the parameter-pedagogy gap, validating findings through unaware control conditions, and developing a three-interaction-types framework linking technical parameters to pedagogical outcomes.

 ---